vegaprotocol/documentation/docs/tutorials/proposals/new-market-proposal.md

 | `param: sigma` | Annualised volatility of the underlying asset. <br/><br/>Accepted values: any strictly non-negative real number; suggested value: asset dependent, should be derived from the historical time-series of prices. | 0.8 (converts to 80%) |

 ## Templates and submitting
-In the tabs below you'll see an annotated example, which describes what each field is for, a JSON example, and command line examples for different operating systems.
+In the tabs below you'll see:

-The governance dApp has a [tool to help you put together a proposal ↗](https://governance.fairground.wtf/proposals/propose/new-market).
-When you have your proposal ready you can [submit the JSON on the governance dApp ↗](https://governance.fairground.wtf/proposals/propose/raw).
+* Annotated example describing what each field is for
+* JSON example that can be submitted with the [governance dApp ↗](https://governance.fairground.wtf/proposals/propose/raw)
+* Command line examples for different operating systems that can be submitted with a Vega Wallet app.

 **Replace the example data with the relevant details before submitting.**